 How do I participate in the program?

 The program will be run virtually to make sure youth can participate globally.
-This means you will need a consistent internet connection to participate, one that can support a virtual webinar and G-suites.
+This means you will need a consistent internet connection to participate, one that can support a virtual webinar (hosted on ZOOM) and G-suites.
 Test your internet connection here.
 Remember, your public library will often have community internet access (but bring headphones!).

 Do I need to apply in a team?